This project is now complete.

-For the past several years, commercial publishers have been marketing online tools to faculty that provide curriculum to students, including textbooks, ancillary resources, and homework systems.
+For the past several years, commercial publishers have been marketing online tools to faculty that provide a curriculum to students, including textbooks, ancillary resources, and homework systems.
 These commercial platforms can impose a significant financial burden on students who are required to use them.

 In an effort to reduce the cost to students for access to learning platforms and materials, BCcampus has received funding from the Ministry of Advanced Education and Skills Training to explore open source software alternatives to proprietary commercial publishers’ homework platforms.

 The purpose of the Open Homework Systems (OHS) project is to reduce the cost of post-secondary education for students by lowering the cost of access to homework systems.